 - Ask a friend or family member for help.
 Take note of their feedback and suggestions for improvement.

-TIPS IN PREPARING YOUR RESUME
+TIPS FOR PREPARING YOUR RESUME

 Below are the tips that might help you in preparing your resume:

-- Select the best 2×2 photo that you have – you should look presentable and pleasant to the eyes of the employer.
+- Select the best 2×2 photo that you have – you should look presentable and pleasant in the eyes of the employer.
 To make it simple, you should look professional.
 Remember that the first impression lasts!
 The background of your photo should be plain white.

 - Choose a font that is readable and looks formal – Arial, Calibri, and, Times New Roman.
-Also, consider that your font size shouldn’t be that too small or too large.
+Also, consider that your font size shouldn’t be too small or too large.
 Font size 12 is the standard size that you must consider.

 - Make sure that your layout must be neat and clean because it reflects your personality.
 What does it mean by a clean/neat layout?
 Don’t use multiple font styles.

 - Print on a short bond paper – it depends on the size required by the employer.
 Don’t use specialty paper and scented paper.
 Don’t impress your employer too much.

 - A resume is not noble – make it as simple as possible.
 The employer only needs the important information that he/she will get from you.